alicia-lyu/external-sort/README.md

 - `make insort`: test the duplicate removal.
 It generates 4000 records of size 2, so it is guaranteed to have duplicated records.
 Then, it will use insort method to remove duplicates.
 - `make instream`: similar to `make insort`, but use instream method.
 - `make 200m`: a test case with 200M data.
 - `make 1g`: a test case with 1G data.
+Takes 15 seconds on our computers.
+- `make 10g`: a test case with 10G data.
+Takes about 2 minutes on our computers.
 - `make 30g`: a test case with 30G data.
 - `make 120g`: a huge test case with 120G data (please ensure you have sufficient disk space).
+Takes about 45+ minutes on our computers.

+P.S.
+We used MacBook Pro (M1 Pro) 2021 with 16 GB memory and 300 GB spare disk space to profile the time needed.

 In the Makefile, you can control the level of log output by defining verbosity macros in `CPPFLAGS`: